wesleychipeco/trifecta-website-v3/README.md

 - Set Consolation Bracket to Commissioner initially set and then proceeding on own
 - Set Trade Deadline to be 2 weeks to the Monday before the end of the regular season
 - Set phone reminders to set Playoff Bracket matchups each Sunday night
+- For baseball specifically, set reminder on Opening Day to lock the player pool for the rest of the season

 In DB...